EffectOrientedProgramming/book/Chapters/01_Introduction.md

 An *effect* is the term for any computational interaction with the world outside your CPU.
 There are an infinite number of effects that might need to be modeled in an application.
-The authors of this book consider them in these categories:
+We consider these categories:

 - Observing the World
 - Changing the World

 TODO {{Explain these Effects: Optionality, Failure, Asynchronicity, Blocking}}

-## Observing the World
+### Observing the World

 Observation can be very basic, such as: